-There’s a reason London comes second on the list of the world’s biggest tourist destinations.
-There’s no end to what you can do when visiting the UK’s capital – no matter what your budget.
-One of the most popular tourist attractions in the city is London West End, affectionately known as “Theatreland.”
+There's no end to what you can do when visiting the UK's capital – no matter what your budget.

 There are stacks of musicals and plays to choose from, some of which have been running for donkeys.

-Ticket prices can range from the truly exorbitant, to surprisingly cheap.
+Ticket prices can range from genuinely exorbitant to surprisingly cheap.
 Many theaters release “on the day” seats, which can often cost next to nothing.

-I've made it my mission to take in as many plays and musicals in London as I can during my time spent living in the city.
+I've made it my mission to take in as many plays and musicals in London as I can during my time living in the city.

 The Phantom of the Opera

-Phantom is my favorite musical and I'd admittedly already seen it twice in Sydney before moving to London.
+Phantom is my favorite musical, and I'd already seen it twice in Sydney before moving to London.

-The show tells of the love triangle between chorus singer Christine, the handsome Raoul and the eponymous and widely misunderstood Phantom, way back in 19th century Paris.
+The show tells of the love triangle between chorus singer Christine, the handsome Raoul, and the eponymous and widely misunderstood Phantom, way back in 19th century Paris.